 For Florida Renters in Crisis

-If you're behind on rent in Florida — whether you're in Miami-Dade, Broward, Tampa Bay, Orlando, Jacksonville, or anywhere across the state — this guide walks through the programs, the law, and the practical options in the order that actually works.
+If you're behind on rent in Florida — whether you're in Miami-Dade, Broward, Tampa Bay, Orlando, Jacksonville, or anywhere across the state — you're in a state with one of the fastest eviction timelines in the country and rental assistance that runs county by county rather than statewide.
+This guide walks through those county programs, Florida's eviction law, and the practical options in the order that actually works.

 Florida's rental assistance landscape in 2026 is a county-by-county patchwork.
 The big statewide program (OUR Florida) is gone, federal ERA2 funding ended in September 2025, and the help that's left flows through 67 different county programs with different rules, different funding cycles, and different application windows.
 Florida eviction also moves fast — a 3-day notice can become an eviction filing within a week.
 Knowing the timeline and the court registry rule matters more than any other single thing in this state.